 - Upon domain expiration, domain ceases to resolve on the Internet.
 Domain may still be renewed and re-activated at its regular price.

-You may verify the availability of your domain name from Web Hosting Canada's Domain Name search page
+You may verify the availability of a domain name and register it from Web Hosting Canada's Domain Name search tool.